-As my dad’s, and now my mom’s caregiver, I have learnt that there are going to be many challenging moments everyday.
+As first my dad’s, and now my mom’s caregiver, I have learned that there are going to be many challenging moments every day.

-To get through the challenges, and to stay sane, you have to give up any ideas about the way things should be, such as personal hygiene, and to do what is possible, and best for your loved one.
+To get through the challenges, and to stay sane, you have to give up any ideas about the way things should be, including personal hygiene, and just do what is possible, and best for your loved one.

-Be happy with what you do succeed in doing, and let your loved one know that they have managed to do.
+Be happy with what you do succeed in doing, and let your loved one know that they have done it well.

 If you stay positive and focus on the good stuff, it will all be a lot easier.